junghan0611/spacemacs/doc/CONVENTIONS.md

     -   Note: Many layer `READMEs` do not follow this convention yet.
         Please fix them if you can.
--   To keep things readable only mention the prefix `SPC` when documenting key bindings, you don\'t need to mention `M-m`.
+-   To keep things readable only mention the prefix `SPC` when documenting key bindings, you don't need to mention `M-m`.